acorg/midtools/README.md

 frequencies, not the actual bases.
 The idea is to be able to look to see if there are many locations that have more than one base present in significant numbers.

+## multiple-significant-base-frequencies.py

+As above, but plots the result of multiple runs of `significant-base-frequencies.py` using its `--valuesFile` option to save calculated values.

+## random-nt-sequence.py

+Print a random sequence of nucleotides.